Fatih Terim: Fourth term at Galatasaray

 On 13 January 2022, Terim shared a photo of his signature regarding the contract termination by the club via his personal social media account, mentioning that it was his last signature at Galatasaray.

+Panathinaikos

+On 26 December 2023, Terim signed a one-and-a-half-year contract with Greek club Panathinaikos, replacing Ivan Jovanović.
+On 17 May 2024, Terim was relieved from his contract.

+Al Shabab

+On 27 December 2024 Saudi Arabian club Al Shabab appointed Terim as head coach, signing him on a six-month contract with an option for an additional year.
+On 7 July 2025, Al Shabab parted ways with him after they appointed Imanol Alguacil as the new head coach.

 Personal life

 He was born in Adana, Turkey, to Nuriye and Talat Terim.
 Talat, his father, is a Turkish Cypriot who emigrated to Turkey.
 He is married to Fulya Terim.
 They have two daughters, Merve and Buse.

-On 23 March 2020, Terim received a positive diagnosis for coronavirus.
-He was discharged from hospital on 30 March 2020.